 Sirena Dufault is the owner of Trails Inspire, a consulting firm that promotes the outdoors and connects trails with communities.
-She is an advocate for outdoor recreation, Eco-tourism and women in the outdoors.
+She is an advocate for outdoor recreation, Eco-tourism and women and diversity in the outdoors.

 Sirena section-hiked the Arizona Trail in 2008-09, mostly solo, which fueled her passion for the wilderness.
 In 2014, she completed the trail for a second time, using her Arizona Trail Trek thru-hike to promote the trail and the communities.